-Prior to rejoining Latham & Watkins in 2011, Kirstin served as a judicial clerk to Judge Roger W. Titus of the US District Court for the District of Maryland.
+Kirstin served as a judicial clerk to the Honorable Roger W. Titus of the United States District Court for the District of Maryland.

-• Representing a medical device company in a FCA suit related to alleged kickbacks paid to physicians
+• A medical device company in an FCA qui tam suit related to alleged kickbacks paid to physicians

-• Representing a healthcare technology company in a FCA suit related to alleged kickbacks paid to hospitals
+• A healthcare technology company in an FCA qui tam suit related to alleged kickbacks paid to hospitals

-• Representing a healthcare organization in multiple FCA investigations by the DOJ related to alleged over-diagnosing and over-coding of health conditions
+• A healthcare organization in multiple FCA investigations by DOJ related to alleged over-diagnosing and over-coding of health conditions

-• Represented large specialty pharmacy in successful resolution of first DOJ FCA suit based on drug adherence program
+• A large specialty pharmacy in a successful resolution of the first DOJ FCA suit based on drug adherence program

-• Negotiated a favorable settlement on behalf of a rehabilitation management services company in a FCA case based on alleged kickbacks
+• A rehabilitation management services company in negotiating a favorable settlement in an FCA case based on alleged kickbacks

 Other Government and Internal Investigations

-• Representing a leading pharmaceutical distributor in criminal and civil investigations by DOJ related to the distribution of controlled substances
+• A leading pharmaceutical distributor in a criminal investigation brought by DOJ related to the distribution of controlled substances

-• Representing a large healthcare system in connection with an internal investigation regarding post-acute care compliance issues
+• A large healthcare system in connection with an internal investigation regarding post-acute care compliance issues

-• Represented a nationwide hospital system and healthcare management company in connection with a series of internal investigations of individual and corporate compliance with policies and federal regulations
+• A nationwide hospital system and healthcare management company in connection with a series of internal investigations of individual and corporate compliance with policies and federal regulations

-• Represented a medical device company in connection with an internal investigation into AKS compliance issues
+• A medical device company in connection with an internal investigation into AKS compliance issues

-• Represented a large healthcare system in connection with an internal investigation regarding compliance of its Ambulatory Surgery Centers
+• A large healthcare system in connection with an internal investigation regarding compliance of its ambulatory surgery centers

 Significant Pro Bono Experience

-• Obtained a new trial for a pro bono client wrongfully convicted of first-degree murder at age fifteen
+• A pro bono client wrongfully convicted of first-degree murder at age fifteen; obtained a new trial

-• Successfully represented asylum applicants facing political persecution in Rwanda, obtaining asylum for both
+• Asylum applicants facing political persecution in Rwanda; obtained asylum for both

-• Obtained lawful permanent residence for a pro bono client from Guatemala under the Violence Against Women Act
+• A pro bono client from Guatemala; obtained lawful permanent residence under the Violence Against Women Act

 Bar Qualification